wilson0x4d/woffles/README.md

 Do not trust executables from third parties, [an official build is available on github](https://github.com/wilson0x4d/woffles/releases).

+NOTE: If you have WOFF configured to run using the official "fullscreen" mode, you will first want to reconfigure it to run in "windowed" mode.
+WOFFLES will *not* force WOFF into windowed mode for you.

 1. Launch WOFF
 2. Launch WOFFLES
 3. Enjoy!